Caleb & Brown

 What is the highest crypto market cap ever?

-The total market cap reached an all-time high of $3 trillion in November 2021 (Fortune).
+The total market cap reached an all-time high of $3.7 trillion on December 18, 2024.

 How do you calculate crypto market cap?